ethanokamura/surfbored/README.md

   └── main.dart                  # Entry point for the app

 packages/
-  ├── app_core/                  # Core functions of the project; main backbone for the backend ├── api_client/                # References to APIs such as Firebase Storage and Firestore ├── app_ui/                    # UI elements including theme, commonly used widgets, and constants ├── user_repository/           # Handles user data and its interaction with Firestore functions ├── post_repository/           # Handles post data and its interaction with Firestore functions └── board_repository/          # Handles board data and its interaction with Firestore functions
+  ├── api_client/                # References to API's such as Firebase Storage and Firestore ├── app_core/                  # Core functions of the project; main backbone for the backend ├── app_ui/                    # UI elements including theme, commonly used widgets, and constants ├── board_repository/          # Handles board data and its interaction with API's ├── post_repository/           # Handles post data and its interaction with API's ├── tag_repository/            # Handles tag data and its interaction with API's └── user_repository/           # Handles user data and its interaction with API's

 ```